Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v3/whats-new/_index.en.md

 ---
 title: What's new
 description: Overview of changes introduced in v3 of app frontend.
-toc: true
 ---

+For a high-level overview of [upcoming changes, you can check out the roadmap](https://github.com/Altinn/altinn-roadmap/issues).

+## >3.37.2
 Changelog for app-frontend can now be [found on Github Releases](https://github.com/Altinn/app-frontend-react/releases).

-For a high-level overview of [upcoming changes, you can check out the roadmap](https://github.com/Altinn/altinn-roadmap/issues).

 ## 3.37.2 (2022-05-20) - Dependency patching
 Patching of external dependencies for week 20 of 2022.